ashleyf1996/OOP_Web_Application_Assignment3/README.md

 **Decription of project:**

 I made a website called Entertainment Tonight.
-This website is designed for people travelling to new cities and want to see what events on.
+This website is designed for people travelling to new cities and want to see what events are on.
 The person can search by city and the category they want ie. music,comedy, and if an event exists, they can see it!
 Users can also add their own events.
 This was intended for people in a city who are lets say in a bar and there is  great local band playing, they can make an event and tell people about it.
 Simple.
 This website gives the user control to post events, which people would not have known about before.
 The user can register,login/logout on the website.
 This website gives local events promotations as users could be anywhere and post about an event!
 If you've just arrived in a new city and you want to do something tonight or you are at a great event and want to tell people about it, Entertainment Tonight is just what you need!

 Language and Platform I used: The oop language is used is PYTHON.
 I used a python web framwork called Django to build a web appplication called Entertainment Tonight.

-**CONCEPT**

-What was the idea for my website?

- 	 The idea of my website is for people going to new cities, are able to see the local events posted by users that are on.
-Example, if someone goes to Paris, the user can see what others have posted about different events that are in.
-It's targeted for tourists, students and anybody who wants to find out whats on in a given city.

 **DESIGN**